ngeiswei/tv-toolbox/README.md

 max(pa+pb-1, 0) <= pab <= min(pa/pb, pb/pa)
 ```

-We did not go through its log to verify if its reasoning is correct.
+We did not go through its log to verify that its reasoning is correct.
-But let us however plot `pAB` with respect to `pab` and vice versa for
+Let us however plot `pAB` with respect to `pab` and vice versa for
 various values of `pa` and `pb` while maintaining `pAB` and `pab`
-within their valid bounds.
+within their supposedly valid bounds.

 ![](plots/pAB-wrt-pab.png)
 ![](plots/pab-wrt-pAB.png)